comp110-lytle/comp110/site/resources/syllabus.md

 ## Instructional Format

-New concepts will be introduced asynchronously and remote via prerecorded lessons that enable you to pause, rewind, slow down (or speed up!) and complete with more flexibility than a fixed lecture format permits. **Thursdays** will be led this way.
-The other half of the course, **Tuesdays**, will serve as days to practice, reinforce, and extend the concepts introduced on Thursdays.
-Tuesdays will be held in-person such that you can be surrounded by peers and Undergraduate Learning Assistants to collaboratively work through challenges together.
+Most new concepts will be introduced asynchronously and remote via prerecorded lessons that enable you to pause, rewind, slow down (or speed up!) and complete with more flexibility than a fixed lecture format permits. **Mondays** will be led this way.
+The rest of the course, **Wednesdays** and **Friday**, will serve as days to practice, reinforce, and extend the concepts introduced on Mondays.
+These days will be held in-person such that you can be surrounded by peers and Undergraduate Teaching Assistants to collaboratively work through challenges together.

 ### Quizzes and Required Synchronous Days